Tyrrrz/CliFx/Readme.md

 ```

 Besides that, when binding properties to parameters, you can also specify a custom name and description.
-These don't have any functional implications on how arguments are parsed, but are used to identify the parameter in the help text:
+These don't have any functional implications, but are used to identify the parameter in the help text:

 ```csharp
 [CommandParameter(0,